-With a history dating back to the 18th century, 70 thousand square metres of gardens and over 100,000 varieties of plants, I knew we were in for a treat.
+With a history dating back to the 18th century, 70 thousand square metres of gardens and over 100,000 varieties of plants, the Monte Palace Tropical Gardens of Madeira are a treat to explore.
 We love exploring parks and we always have fun but here was different, we had a LOT of fun.
+We hope you do too!

 Finding the gardens & parking